Order on WhatsApp +91 9625689172

 Before any active testing, your eyes and nose can already tell you a lot.

-Check 3 — Label Before even testing at home, start with the label.
-Look for words like "100% pure" or "Raw Honey."
-Avoid products that list added sugar, high fructose corn syrup, or other artificial ingredients.
-A shorter, more transparent ingredients list is usually a good sign.
+Check 3 — Label: Start with the label before any physical test.
+Look for "100% pure" or "Raw Honey."
+Avoid products listing added sugar, high fructose corn syrup, or artificial ingredients.
 Ingredients should say one thing only: honey.

 Test 1: The Water Test — Most Popular